PRABHA-MURUGANANDHAM/Blood-donor---flutter/BLOOD BANK/blood-donor-flutter/README.md

 # Blood Donor App

-Simple Blood Donation App made using Flutter as a CSR of Your Koseli Nepal.
-Your Koseli is Nepal's startup working to bring happiness in life of people.
+Simple Blood Donation App made using Flutter ..
 In case of this app, User are Logged in using Google Sign In.
 They can be a donor, search donors or request blood!